Kaiden-exe/biotrio/README.md

 ## Requirements

-This codebase is written entirely in Python 3.7.
+All the code in this project is written entirely in Python 3.7.
 Requirements.txt contains all necessary packages to run the code successfully.
 These are easy to install via pip using the following instruction:

 > pip install -r requirements.txt